en

 German National Visa Type D with Data Matrix barcodes used in a VDS

-The future of barcode technology is referred to in connection with the development of Digital Travel Authorization (DTA) and Digital Travel Credentials (DTC) where the data within barcodes will be digitally signed.
+Barcodes are also relevant to the development of Digital Travel Authorization and Digital Travel Credentials where the data within barcodes will be digitally signed.

 💡Guiding Core Principles for the Development of Digital Travel Credential (DTC) by the ICAO